kent-map/kent/docs/dickens/19c-hoodening.md

 1839: a Hooden Horse in [Broadstairs](broadstairs-19th-century) so frightened a lady that she collapsed and died.

-1859: a Hooden Horse in Lower Hardres so frightened a disabled German visitor “that she, who had not put her foot to the ground for seven years, promptly sprang out of her chair, ran indoors, and walked all right for ever afterwards”  FOOTNOTE Maylam 53-54.
+1859: a Hooden Horse in Lower Hardres so frightened a disabled German visitor “that she, who had not put her foot to the ground for seven years, promptly sprang out of her chair, ran indoors, and walked all right for ever afterwards”.[^ref1]

 Hop Hoodening Festival, to bless the hop harvest; second Saturday of September each year since 1957.